Updated: Jun 7

 Total Exposure Time: 1 hour and 15 minutes

 A crop on the bright orange star Antares.
 Antares is very easy to spot in the night sky and is sometimes even confused for Mars due to its vivid orange glow!

 In photography, Antares is surrounded by a nebulous gas part of the Rho Ophiuchi molecular cloud complex.
 Some of this gas can be seen in the picture on the left.

 Much more of this gas would be visible to the right if the framing of our image was different!

 And here is a crop on the cluster we wanted to capture: Messier 4.

 This is a bright and large globular cluster that fits easily in the same field of view as Antares if using a wide telescope.

 M4 was the first cluster where individual stars were resolved!
-It was discovered in 1745 by Chéseaux, and added to Messier's catalogue in 1764.
+It was discovered in 1745 by Chéseaux and added to Messier's catalog in 1764.

-We wish we imaged Messier 4 while it was higher in the sky and spent more time on it, but that will be for another time!
-We're glad we are still proud enough of the cluster itself to add it to our catalogue and will have all the time in the world to revisit it in the future.
+We wish we photographed Messier 4 while it was higher in the sky and spent more time on it, but that will be for another time!
+We're glad we are still proud enough of the cluster itself to add it to our catalog and will have all the time in the world to revisit it in the future.

 Antoine & Dalia Grelin